Real-time 3D Ultrasonic Needle Tracking with a Photoacoustic Beacon: Discussion

-Half of participants in the usability tests---the six most experienced---succeeded in all performed biopsies, with and without tracking.
-Overall, the biopsy failure rate was only modestly reduced by the use of tracking.
+Half of participants in the usability tests---the six most experienced clinicians---succeeded in all performed biopsies, with and without tracking.
+Overall, the biopsy failure rate was only modestly reduced by the use of tracking, and the difference between the two groups was not statistically significant.
 This suggests that the phantom biopsies did not represent the clinical situations for which ultrasound-guidance is most challenging.
-Improving the phantom by adding some inclusions representing critical structures that must be avoided may have better demonstrated the impact of tracking on failure rates.
-However, only 1 clinician succeeded in all untracked procedures while failing in a tracked procedure, and only 3 of the 12 clinicians failed any tracked procedure, while 5 clinicians failed at least one untracked procedure.
-When combined with the positive qualitative results from the survey, and individual feedback from clinicians, these figures demonstrate that the tracking system made the procedures easier to carry out.
+Improving the phantom by adding some inclusions representing critical structures that must be avoided could better demonstrate the impact of tracking on failure rates.
+Notably, only one clinician succeeded in all untracked procedures but failed a tracked procedure.
+Similarly, three clinicians failed any tracked procedure, while five clinicians failed at least one untracked procedure.
+When combined with the positive qualitative results from the survey, and individual feedback from clinicians, these findings suggest that the tracking system made the procedures easier to carry out.

 The over-simplicity of the simulated biopsies was also reflected in the procedure duration results, which failed to demonstrate a statistically significant difference between tracked and untracked procedures.
-In fact, on average, tracked procedures took slightly longer to complete---from observing the procedures, it was apparent that this was at least in part due to the novelty of the tracking visualisation; despite being given time to practice beforehand, clinicians were seen to experiment with the tracking visualisation during the biopsies, and in some instances clinicians were initially still unsure how to interpret the cursor colour and orientation, increasing durations.
-To account for this learning curve, any future studies should provide clinicians with much more time to familiarise themselves with the device, ideally during a separate session including several complete biopsy procedures.
+In fact, on average, tracked procedures took slightly longer to complete.
+It was observed that, despite being given time to practice beforehand, clinicians were initially hesitant during tracked insertions, being seen to experiment with the tracking visualisation by moving the ultrasound probe relative to the needle, in part to gauge its sensitivity to movement.
+Some clinicians also needed reminding of the meaning of the colour coding and orientation during insertions, increasing durations.
+While we anticipate that comprehensive training and routine use of the tracking device would result in shorter biopsies (and likely further reduced failure rates), this duration of the learning curve could likely be reduced by the addition of on-screen information about the meaning of the appearance of the tracking graphic; a colour bar, for example.
+An additional 3D graphic showing the location of the needle tip relative to the imaging plane may also help reduce the learning curve.
+However, even without these improvements, we anticipate that comprehensive training and routine use of the tracking device would result in shorter biopsies and further reduced failure rates.